BA(Hons), DipArch(Dist), ARB, SFHEA

 School of Architecture

-I am Director of ‘Live Works’, SSoA’s pioneering Urban Room that combines live teaching, graduate employment, civic engagement and participatory research.
-Live Works supports and enhances the socially-engaged aspects of SSoA's teaching and research, including our Live Projects modules where MArch and MAAD students work with community clients on projects that make a real social impact.
+I am Director of ‘Live Works’, Sheffield School of Architecture's pioneering Urban Room that combines live teaching, graduate employment, civic engagement and participatory research.
+Live Works supports and enhances the socially-engaged aspects of the School of Architecture's teaching and research, including our Live Projects modules where MArch and MA Architectural Design students work with community clients on projects that make a real social impact.
 I have been Deputy Head of School since 2022, with a focus on further developing 'liveness' across the School.

 I am a passionate advocate of the value of 'liveness' and of the arts in architectural education.
 I teach the value of engaging with local communities creatively on site, often in collaboration with artists.
 Connecting socially-engaged architecture and site-specific art practice, my MArch studio works ‘in residence’, evolving ambitious real and speculative design projects that act as catalysts for change.

-I studied architecture at SSoA and The Bartlett School, UCL.
-My practice cv includes Director of van Heyningen and Haward in London and my own practice in London and Sheffield.
+I studied architecture at Sheffield School of Architecture and The Bartlett School, UCL.
+My practice CV includes Director of van Heyningen and Haward in London and my own practice in London and Sheffield.
 I have experience of running complex building projects from inception to construction, in the education and cultural sectors.
-I have taught at SSoA since 2001 and have been a full-time teacher since 2011.
+I have taught at the Sheffield School of Architecture since 2001 and have been a full-time teacher since 2011.
 Through Live Works I explore with students and community partners alternate forms of practice where the role of the architect is reconstructed as ethical practitioner and spatial activist.

-I am External Examiner for the MArch course at London Metropolitan University, Founding Chair of the Urban Rooms Network and in 2018-21 I was a Director of the Guild of St George, John Ruskin’s education charity for arts, craft and the rural economy.
+I am External Examiner for the MArch course at London Metropolitan University, Founding Chair and current Co-Chair of the Urban Rooms Network and in 2018-21 I was a Director of the Guild of St George, John Ruskin’s education charity for arts, craft and the rural economy.

 In 2017 I was awarded a Senior Fellowship of the Higher Education Academy and in 2016 I was awarded a University Senate Fellowship for Sustained Excellence in Learning & Teaching.